Adrian2014/phase_0_unit_1/week_1/1_Get_Started/my_reflection.md

 * Why do developers use version control (git)?
 Does that make sense to you?
 Why or why not?
 * What doesn't make sense?
 What does?

-# Biggest problem I had was finding theh right way to download the software.
+# Biggest problem I had was finding the right way to download the software.
 When I tried to use my terminal, I would recieve error messages.

 #Git is a tool that allows people to follow the progress/changes in code, while GitHub is a host site that stores code that people can access and edit projects remotely.